walshbr/introduction-to-text-analysis/cyborg_readers/computer_reading.md

 "This is a sentence" ≠ "This" "is" "a" "sentence"

 A computer would not recognize these two terms as being equal.
 The left side, after all, contains spaces, and the right side contains a series of smaller strings.
 Annoying?
 Maybe.
 But also useful!
 After all, we are rarely interested in whole sentences.
 We commonly refer to individual words as **tokens**, and the process of breaking sentences into words then becomes called **tokenization**.
-If we have the following document:
+While we often care about how many times each particular token occurs, we might care about If we have the following document:

+Test test test sentence sentence

+We have five tokens and two types.

 If sentences are broken up into words, we might care also about breaking documents into sentences first.
 We have a name for that too: **segmentation**.